 February 28, 2021

 As its name implies, the Ice Country is a…country of ice.
 Todo Village is the only inhabited town on the map, not counting the recently built Scorpion Village that gets abandoned soon after Randi visits.
-The Ice Palace is the only one in the game that has neither a Mana Seed nor a Mana Spirit.
+The Ice “Crystal” Palace is the only one in the game that has neither a Mana Seed nor a Mana Spirit.
+The village exteriors are unique to this part of the world—plain brick architecture with stained glass windows.
+In-game maps come from Fantasy Anime, and are used with permission.

 The developers may have had tall intentions for the Ice Country.
 A complex wilderness is present on World Map I, similar to the first part of the game: